taimurey/taimurey/README.md

 - ⚡ Fun fact: ...
 -->

 I am a backend engineer with extensive experience in Rust and on-chain Anchor programs for Solana.
-I also have significant expertise in Node.js and specialize in building both on-chain programs and off-chain bots for seamless interaction with blockchain networks.
+I also have significant expertise in Node.js, python and specialize in building both on-chain programs and machine learning applications able to handle any loads efficiently.

 - Projects: